-Most people (especially us here in the Pacific Northwest) enjoy starting our mornings with a nice cup of coffee (or tea), but I'm sure most of us have never given a second thought to how this morning ritual affects our teeth.
-I'm sure everyone knows coffee and tea can cause staining, but are there any other negative effects or are there any benefits?
-The answer to those questions, both of them, is yes!
+Most people—especially here in the Pacific Northwest—enjoy starting the morning off with a nice cup of coffee or tea.
+But many of us haven’t given much thought to how this morning ritual affects our teeth.
+The fact that coffee and tea can cause staining is fairly well-known, but are there other negative effects?
+Are there any benefits to sipping coffee and tea regularly?
+The answer to both of those questions is: yes.